rafaelvmedeiros/rafaelvmedeiros/README.md

 My name is Rafael Medeiros and I'm a fullstack developer.

-I'm from Brazil, living in Rio de Janeiro and currently working at Tax Company.
+I'm from Brazil, living in Rio de Janeiro.

 You can find me on  [![LinkedIn][1.1]][1]